D-Pow/mock-requests/ReadMe.md

 Finally, because the configuration/setter functions take in a simple url-response mapping, using different mocks at different times becomes incredibly user-friendly.
-For example, a particularly great use case for this library would be if your data changes based on which user is logged in.
+For example, if your data changes based on which user is logged in, then the `MockRequests` API is particularly easy to work with.
 In this case, after defining each user's mock responses, you could nest them in a single `loginMocks` object and simply choose which login to use:

 ```javascript
 const bobMocks = {